falangjoe/self-driving/CarND-Traffic-Sign-Classifier-Project/writeup.md

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+###  Visualizing the Neural Network
-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+Here is the visualization of the first layer activations for one of the test internet images.
+It interesting to note that the back ground has been completely eliminated and the network is just focusing on the sign.
+Also, it looks like there might be filtering by color and gradients going on.

+![alt text][layer]